upspin/upspin/doc/config.md

 Other than `remote`, the default, the only other transports are `inprocess`, which defines a service in the process as the client and is typically used only for debugging, and `unassigned`, which represents a server that does not exist.
+These appear in config files only rarely, and only for expert use.

 ## Settings